redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ```

 One of the additional benefits of JSON is schema flexibility.
 As of v2.6.1, JSON supports multi-value indexing.
-Thus, it is possible to index multiple vectors under the same JSONPath.
+This allows you to index multiple vectors under the same JSONPath.

 Here are some examples of multi-value indexing with vectors: